stanfordhaskell/cs43/assignments/assign2.markdown

 be predictable, `fmap` must satisfy the identity law `fmap id == id` and the composition law `fmap (f . g) == (fmap f) . (fmap g)`.

-Below we define four datatypes with instances of Functor.
+Below we define three datatypes with instances of Functor.
 For each, either state that the functor laws are satisfied, argue that the type of `fmap` as given is incorrect, or present an expression `a == b` that shows this instance violates one of the functor laws.
 You can comment your answers in the